A Walking Safari Isn’t About the Animals

 Not only was this an adventurous sensory experience, it was also a learning experience.
 We didn’t talk while we walked, but often Truman would stop us, asking us to huddle around to teach us about animal tracking.

 I had never really thought of poo as communication, but it definitely was.
 White rhinos eat grass, and Black rhinos eat leaves on bushes and trees.
 This makes the contents of the poo quite different.
-By looking at the poo you can start to narrow down the type of animal that was at the ‘party’.
-It wasn’t only something people on walking safari use to track, but animals also use this information to track each other too.
+By looking at the poo, you can start to narrow down the type of animal that was at the ‘party’.
+It wasn’t only something people on walking safaris used to track, but animals also used this information to track each other.

-Trackers also look at places where dirt is disturbed, branches are broken, or leaves eaten.
-And then we started getting more advanced as Truman told us about how to figure out the direction of urine to determine what direction the animal was moving.
+Trackers also look at places where dirt is disturbed, branches are broken, or leaves are eaten.
+Then, we started getting more advanced as Truman told us how to figure out the direction of urine to determine the direction in which the animal was moving.

 In addition, there were a number of areas that he pointed out silently where you could see a large animal had been walking through the disturbed grass or sleeping in the grass where it was flattened.
 All of these things kept us on the trail of the white rhino we were trying to find.